Will Roland

-William Frederick Roland (born March 5, 1989) better known as Will Roland is an American actor and singer, best known for originating the role of Jared Kleinman in the Broadway musical Dear Evan Hansen, for which he received a Grammy and Daytime Emmy Award.
+William Frederick Roland (born March 5, 1989) is an American actor and singer, best known for originating the role of Jared Kleinman in the Broadway musical Dear Evan Hansen, for which he received a Grammy and Daytime Emmy Award.
 On film, he is known for his role in the drama film One Penny.
 Most recently, he played the lead role of Jeremy Heere in the musical Be More Chill both off-Broadway and on Broadway.

-Early life
+Early life and education

-William Frederick Roland was born in New York City to Beth and William J. Roland, who co-own Roland Antiques, an auction house.
-He initially lived in Greenwich Village before moving to Locust Valley, Long Island at the age of eight.
+William Frederick Roland was born on March 5, 1989 was born in New York City.
+After initially living in Greenwich Village, his family moved to Locust Valley, Long Island, when he was eight years old.

 He attended Friends Academy for middle school and high school.
 Roland graduated from New York University in 2011 with a degree in musical theater from Steinhardt School of Culture, Education, and Human Development.

 Career

 Roland's first professional role after graduating from college was in 2011, where he played the role of Ian DeForge in The Bus at 59e59 Theaters.
 The show opened on October 4, 2011, and closed on October 31, 2011.

 In 2012, Roland played the role of Nato Obenkrieger from August 16, 2012, to September 2, 2012, in a staged workshop of The Black Suits, a musical by Joe Iconis in The Berkshires at the Barrington Stage Company.
 In this production, he played alongside Ben Platt, who he would again star beside in Dear Evan Hansen.
 Roland reprised this role in 2013 from October 27, 2013, to November 24, 2013, in Los Angeles, California, for the show's world premiere at the Center Theatre Group.

-In April 2013, Roland participated in the first reading of Be More Chill, wherein he read the role of Michael.
+In April 2013, Roland participated in the first reading of Be More Chill, in which he read the role of Michael.
 He then departed the production and re-auditioned for the lead in 2015 when it was casting for its world premiere, whereupon he did not get cast.
 Around this time, he also became involved in the as then Untitled PPL Project.
 Starting in July 2014, Roland participated in readings and workshops of the show that would become Dear Evan Hansen, playing the role of Jared Kleinman.
 The show made its premiere in Washington, D.C. at the Arena Stage and ran from July 10, 2015, to August 23, 2015.

 While in Washington, D.C. for the workshop and original production of Dear Evan Hansen, and Roland was also cast as Collin in the independent film One Penny.
 Principal photography occurred in 2015.
 The film premiered at the DC Independent Film Festival in February 2017.
 He was nominated for Best Supporting Actor at the Northern Virginia International Film and Music Festival in 2017.